marnikmaes/rehearsingReact/README.md

 # rehearsingReact
 This repository serves as a dummy platform for practicing my React skills.
 It is not intended for use in any project and is solely for demonstration purposes.

+Credit for this repository belongs to [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified), who inspired the project contained herein.

 ## Project Setup
 Setting up the project is incredibly simple and involves just three commands.